tommyli10/tommy-li-com/README.md

   <a href="https://tommy-li.com/">Live Site</a>
 </div>
 <br />
-<p>Fully responsive site built with React, SCSS, and Gatsby.
+<p>Fully responsive site built from scratch with React, SASS, and Gatsby.
 Hosted on Netlify</p>

 <div>